-As healthcare delivery continues to evolve, we continuously evaluate our assets, operators and markets to position our portfolio for long-term success.
+As healthcare delivery and the regulatory environment continue to evolve, we continuously evaluate our assets, operators and markets to position our portfolio for long-term success.
 Our strategy includes applying our proprietary data analytics platform to enhance investment underwriting and asset management, as well as selling or transitioning assets, or portfolios of assets, that do not meet our portfolio criteria.

-ABSOLUTE TSR PERFORMANCE RESULTS FOR ONE-, THREE-, FIVE- AND TEN-YEAR PERIODS ENDED 2023
+ABSOLUTE AND RELATIVE TSR PERFORMANCE RESULTS FOR ONE-, THREE-, FIVE- AND TEN-YEAR PERIODS ENDED 2024

-While the Absolute TSR across REITs was impacted by the COVID-19 pandemic, particularly over the three-year period ended 2023, Omega outperformed the FTSE Nareit Equity Health Care Index (the "Index") on a compounded, annualized ("annualized") basis over the one-, three-, five-, and ten-year periods ended 2023, reflecting our ability to manage through continuing challenges brought on by the pandemic on the senior and long-term care sectors.
+While the Absolute TSR across REITs was impacted by the COVID-19 pandemic, particularly over the five- and three-year periods ended 2024, Omega outperformed the FTSE Nareit Equity Health Care Index (the "Index") and the MSCI US REIT Index (the "MSCI Index") on a compounded, annualized ("annualized") basis over the one-, three-, five-, and ten-year periods ended 2024, reflecting our ability to manage through continuing challenges brought on by the perior on the senior and long-term care sectors, as well as our strong operating performance.
 The charts below illustrate our Absolute TSR performance over a variety of short-term and long-term time periods.
-For the three-year period ended 2023, our Absolute TSR of 4.43% underperformed the threshold performance hurdle under our long-term incentive plan.
-As such, our three-year Absolute TSR performance directly impacted executive pay and resulted in no earning or vesting of Absolute TSR-based performance awards for the period ended December 31, 2023.
-Notably, our Absolute TSR performance has consistently exceeded the Index, including on an annualized basis for the one-, three-, five- and ten-year periods ended 2023.
+For the three-year period ended 2024, our Absolute TSR of 21.3% exceeded the high performance hurdle under our long-term incentive plan.
+As such, our three-year Absolute TSR performance and three-year Relative TSR performance directly impacted executive pay and resulted in earning Absolute and Relative TSR-based performance awards for the period ended December 31, 2024.
+Notably, our Absolute TSR performance has consistently exceeded the Index, including on an annualized basis for the one-, three-, five- and ten-year periods ended 2024.

-ABSOLUTE TSR ANNUALIZED PERFORMANCE FOR PERIODS ENDED DECEMBER 31, 2023
+ABSOLUTE TSR ANNUALIZED PERFORMANCE FOR PERIODS ENDED DECEMBER 31, 2024

-OHI = Omega Healthcare Investors, Inc. NAREIT = FTSE NAREIT Health Care Index MSCI = MSCI US REIT Index
+OHI = Omega Healthcare Investors, Inc.

+NAREIT = FTSE Nareit Equity Health Care Index

+MSCI = MSCI US REIT Index